 At the audition you will be required to submit a black-and-white or color photo ranging from 4 x 6 inches to 5 x 7 inches that shows the student’s first arabesque line (on pointe or demi-pointe) clearly in center (not at the barre), as well as one informal headshot.
 Students auditioning for the Young Dancer Summer Workshop may submit a first arabesque photo on flat.
 Though not required, it is recommended by ABT staff that first arabesque photos are taken in a dance studio.
 Female students should have hair pulled into a bun for their headshot.
 Photographs will not be returned.

 It is best for students to have two or three months of experience on pointe at the time of the audition.
 If the student is not ready to begin pointe work, she may still audition.
 However, students who attend an ABT Summer Intensive will be expected to participate in pointe classes every day.

 Twelve-year old students at the pre-pointe or beginner pointe level can be considered for the Young Dancer Summer Workshop and should audition with their own age group.
 For more information on the YDSW, please click here.

 We cannot accommodate the scheduling of individual auditions in New York.
 If you cannot make it to a scheduled audition, please submit a video audition.
 Please click here for further details on how to send a video audition.

-Dancers who wish to audition for the ABT Studio Company should attend the Summer Intensive audition for their age group in New York (January 6 and February 3) or San Francisco (January 27).
+Dancers who wish to audition for the ABT Studio Company should attend the Summer Intensive audition for their age group in New York on February 2.
 The ABT Studio Company is open to advanced dancers ages 16-20.
 Please bring a resume, headshot, and first arabesque photo.